JUMP TO A TOPIC

 Story of a Strong-Willed Survivor

-Alexis put everything she had into fighting her cancer and she is still here, more than a decade later, to inspire other patients battling mesothelioma.
+Alexis put everything she had into fighting her cancer and she is still here, more than 15 years later, to inspire other patients battling mesothelioma.

 Alexis was working two jobs in Houston, where she still lives, before she was diagnosed.
 She helped run a sales office during the week and worked in a boutique on the weekends.
 One thing that hasn’t changed is her appreciation for her husband who continues supporting and motivating her.